dot-1q/advent_of_code_golang/README.md

-# Advent of code in Go
+# Advent of Code in Go
 The various Advent of Code challanges solved in golang.
 I need to learn the language.